Canada Steamship Lines: Beginnings

 House flag of Quebec Steamship Company used until the 1950s, especially on the Saint Lawrence River.

 House flag introduced in the 1950s on the Great Lakes, added a maple leaf around 1965, same as the new flag of Canada.

-CSL had humble beginnings in Canada East in 1845, operating river boats on the Saint Lawrence River in general commerce.
-The Richelieu Navigation Company was established by Jacques-Félix Sincennes and other Montreal businessmen.
-The company was amalgamated with Sir Hugh Allan's Canadian Navigation Company, to form the Richelieu and Ontario Navigation Company, in 1875.
-Subsequent growth over the years was tied to expansion of the canal system on the upper St. Lawrence River (the precursor to the Saint Lawrence Seaway), and to a new Welland Canal connecting to the upper Great Lakes.
+In 1845, Jacques-Félix Sincennes and other Montreal businessmen founded the Richelieu Navigation Company; the company operated river boats on the Saint Lawrence River in general commerce.
+In 1875, the company merged with Sir Hugh Allan's Canadian Navigation Company to form the Richelieu and Ontario Navigation Company (R&O).
+The business grew with the expansion of the canal system on the upper St. Lawrence River (the precursor to the Saint Lawrence Seaway) and a new Welland Canal connecting to the upper Great Lakes.